 This series of patriotic quotes comes from the writings and speeches of the 45 Presidents of the United States.
-We have focused on quotes regarding ideals that all Americans can agree upon.
-Each quote has been accurately sourced and includes a link to a verifiable source of the statement.
+Each quote has been fully vetted and reputable sources are available under each quote.

 1. George Washington

 “Observe good faith and justice towards all Nations; cultivate peace and harmony with all.
 Religion and Morality enjoin this conduct; and can it be, that good policy does not equally enjoin it?”

 2. John Adams